AM4511/test_migrate_kvb/Readme.txt

     source "$::env(KVB)/backend/create_quartus_project.tcl"

 3. Select the desired Quartus project revision.
-4. Run start compilation (Ctrl+L) or compile all in Revisions.
+4. Run start compilation (Ctrl+L) or compile all in Revisions (in Project Navigator).

 Creating, Compiling, and Checking Project from Command-Line